 - Gordon Ryan Dominated Heikki Jussila using an RNC choke.

-- Victor Hugo dominated Daniel Manasiou by points 3-0 after Hugo was able to take Daniel’s back.
+- Victor Hugo dominated Daniel Manasiou by points 3-0 after Hugo took Daniel’s back.

 - Roberto “Cyborg” Abreu lost against Haisam Rida via a quick armbar.